jnieveskcc/fifty/_events/art-walk.md

 ---
 layout: event
-Title: Art Walk
+Title: "Art & Cocktails"
 Location: "KCC's Riverfront Campus"
-Date-Time: April 2017
+Date-Time: "Thursday, April 13, 5:30 p.m.
+2017"
-Description-Large: "Meet artist Christine Rojek and learn more about her sculpture &quot;Breezekeeper&quot;.
-The outdoor sculpture is the latest addition to KCC's north lawn.
-Also, take a self-guided tour of the fine arts collection on campus."
+Description-Large: "Join us for a reception with hors d’oeuvres and drinks to celebrate KCC’s fine arts collection and outdoor sculptures.
+Meet artists and tour highlighted works.
+There is no cost and the public is invited."
-Description: "Meet artist Christine Rojek and learn more about her sculpture &qout;Breezekeeper&quot;.
-The outdoor sculpture is the latest addition to KCC's north lawn.
-Also, take a self-guided tour of the fine arts collection on campus."
+Description: "Join us for a reception with hors d’oeuvres and drinks to celebrate KCC’s fine arts collection and outdoor sculptures.
+Meet artists and tour highlighted works.
+There is no cost and the public is invited."
 Image:
-Sort-date: 2017-04-01
+Sort-date: 2017-04-13
 ---